MS in Biological Sciences

 related discipline who want to develop their research skills as well as their knowledge

-outreach programs (e.g., the Alaska Coastal Institute).
+and educational outreach programs (e.g., the Alaska Coastal Institute).

 The MS degree combines coursework with independent research.
 Students work with a small graduate advisory committee to develop a research program and generate a course plan that supports their research interests.
 An MS thesis is expected to include at least one manuscript suitable for publication in a peer-reviewed scientific journal.
 The MS degree can be completed in about two years, although students with field-based research who start in the fall may take longer.